TIY-Mobile-Winter-2016/TIY-Course/README.md

 Next, get acquainted by poking around a bit, paying special attention to [the class wiki](https://github.com/TIY-Mobile-Winter-2016/TIY-Course/wiki).

 There's some important information there about how to turn in assignments and how I'll grade them.
-Afterward, get started on **This is Heavy**, _due the first day of class_.
+Afterward, get started on **Developers Awaken**, _due the first day of class_.

 You will notice a series of folders with numbers in their titles in the repo.
 This is where all homework assignments, notes, the day's agenda, etc. will be posted.
-We will have one folder for each lecutre day.
+We will have one folder for each lecture day.
 Some will contain actual Xcode projects while others will be just some source code and/or tips/hints used to solve the problem at hand.

 Throughout the course, you'll open, close, and contribute to Issues and Pull Requests ([more about "issues" on Github](https://help.github.com/articles/about-issues)).
 By the end, you'll all be Github experts!